currypuffkitefoiler/currypuffkitefoiler/README.md

-# Max Maeder Fan Archive
+# Max Maeder Fan Page

-Welcome to the **Max Maeder Fan Archive**!
+Welcome to the **Max Maeder Fan Page**!
 This is an online hub dedicated to archiving and updating everything related to Max Maeder, including his competition schedules, articles, photos, and more.

 ## About This Website